razaen801/Android/README.md

 // Set some configuration values for the dialog
 Bundle args = new Bundle();
-// Information on how to create the mIsLargeLayout property is in the link above args.putBoolean("layout", mIsLargeLayout);
 args.putString("button_positive", getString(R.string.your_positive_button_string));
 args.putString("button_negative", getString(R.string.your_negative_button_string));
 // This is needed only if you set a third button in step 4